writememe/BlgNetAutoSol/3_Data_Models/README.md

 `loopback_subnet: '192.168.40.0/24'` + `id: 10` = `loopback_ip: 192.168.40.10/32`

-This allows you to simply change the subnet and Base BGP ASN if you would like to deploy the same network at another by simply changing the `bgp_base_asn` and `loopback_subnet` values.
+This allows you to simply change the subnet and Base BGP ASN if you would like to deploy the same network at another site or environment by simply changing the `bgp_base_asn` and `loopback_subnet` values.

 #### Abstraction vs Data Input Decisions